lee-dohm/lee-dohm.github.io/README.md

-# lee-dohm.github.io

-This is the design and content of Lee Dohm's personal site.
+# This is the data for my blog

+It is automatically transformed by [Jekyll](https://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.

+# License

+The following directories and their contents are Copyright Lee Dohm.
+You may not reuse anything therein without my permission:

+* `_posts/`
+* `images/`

+The visual design is by [mattgraham](http://twitter.com/#!/michigangraham) and was provided by [GitHub Pages](https://pages.github.com).